The 24th Sonoma County Jewish Film Festival

-The Jewish Community Center Sonoma proudly presents the 24th Sonoma County Jewish Film Festival, October 10 – November 12, at the Rialto Cinemas, 6868 McKinley, in Sebastopol.
+The Jewish Community Center Sonoma proudly presents the 24th Sonoma County Jewish Film Festival, October 10 – November 12, at the

 The festival brings the newest and best of Jewish-themed films to the community, this year exploring the relationship between Jewish and non-Jewish culture, and mutual understanding and growth.
 The films are universal - featuring Sustainable Nation, an important film on water sustainability, The Keeper, the story of a true German-British soccer legend, a series of award-winning shorts, and an irreverent music-documentary on American Christmas music.
 An added feature: a revival and interactive screening of the 1971 Academy Award Winner Fiddler on the Roof for the first time in decades.